franciscoxavier04/pm-BIM/docs/user-guide/work-packages/set-change-dates/README.md

 2. The **show relations** button on the banner will open a Gantt chart view showing an overview of all directly-related work packages
 3. The **Relation tabs** let you see a list of relevant relations for the current work pacakges: *predecessors*, *successors* or *children*
 4. The **scheduling mode toggle** allows you to switch between [manual](#manual-scheduling) and [automatic](#automatic-scheduling) modes
-5. The **Working days only** switch lets you switch between counting only working days or all days to the total duration
+5. The **Working days only** switch, that lets you switch between counting only working days or all days to the total duration
 6. **Start date**, **finish date** and **duration** input fields
 7. **Mini calendars** for date range preview
 8. **Save** and **cancel** buttons.